huynguy-db/arcion-docs/content/docs/references/filter-reference.md

 <dt><code>types</code></dt>
 <dd>
 The data type(s) to be replicated from the source catalog <code>catalog</code> enclosed in square brackets.
-For example, the <code>TABLE</code> type data.
+The following types are supported:

+- `TABLE`
+- `VIEW`
+- `QUERY`

 You can specify multiple data types.
 </dd>

 <dt><code>allow</code></dt>